Serhioromano/bootstrap-calendar/README.md

 	git clone https://github.com/tdtooke/bootstrap-calendar.git

-The following instructions will install Serhioromano's original which is for Bootstrap 3 and 4
+The following instructions will install Serhioromano's original which is for Bootstrap 2 and 3

 You can install it with [bower](http://bower.io/) package manager.